OleksiiDesiatnichenko/UIoC/README.md

 # UIoC Container

-The UIoC is a lightweight dependency injection container with base functionality for the .NET Framework.
+The UIoC is a lightweight dependency injection container with basic functionality for the .NET Framework.

 ## Installation